 A naturally occurring and potent antioxidant found in almost every cell of the body, glutathione is an incredible skincare ingredient to keep an eye out for.
 It’s known as a “free radical scavenger” that hunts down free radicals and reduces oxidative stress on the body.
 It’s often found in skincare products that promote skin lightening and is said to improve skin complexion.
 Avocados are known to pack high levels of glutathione and are a popular ingredient in skin oils and lotions because of this.

 Rosehip Oil and East Cape Mānuka Oil

 These two ingredients aren’t antioxidants on their own, yet they hold an unbelievable amount of antioxidant superpowers for your skin.
 Rosehip oil contains high amounts of vitamin, which are some of the most effective antioxidants for keeping your skin young and strong.

 East Cape mānuka oil on the other hand is a synergistic oil with powerful antioxidants called beta-triketones, which allows it to increase the effectiveness of other ingredients like rosehip, while adding antibacterial and anti-inflammatory benefits to the mix.
-Which is exactly why rosehip oil and East Cape mānuka oil are the hero ingredients in our Pro-Aging Skincare Products.
+Which is exactly why rosehip oil and East Cape mānuka oil are the hero ingredients in our Collagen Restore Skincare Products.